 The James G. Martin Center for Academic Renewal is a nonprofit institute dedicated to improving higher education in North Carolina and the nation.
 Located in Raleigh, North Carolina, it has been an independent 501(c)(3) organization since 2003.
-It was known as the John W. Pope Center for Higher Education Policy until early January 2017.
+It was known as the John W. Pope Center for Higher Education Policy until January 2017.

 Our goals are to improve colleges and universities, especially in North Carolina.